MLRadfys/Deep-Learning-Dose-Prediction/README.md

 <p align="justify">
-In our work we used a densely connected convolutional neural network based on a UNet architecture, to predict volumetric modulated arc therapy (VMAT) dose distributions for prostate cancer patients.
+In our work we used a densely connected convolutional neural network based on a UNet architecture, to predict volumetric modulated arc therapy (VMAT) dose distributions for prostate cancer patients treated with hypofractionated treatment plans (42.7 Gy in seven fractions, three days per week for 2.5 weeks, single arc, 360 degrees).
 Model training was performed using so called image triplets, which can be considerered as 2.5D data.
 In addition, we generated deliverable, optimized treatment plans based on the dose predicions, using a (to our knowledge), novel treatment planning workflow, based on a similarity metric.
 </p>

 ![plot](./figures/VMAT_DeepLearning.png)